Skip to main content

 One of the main benefits of the Steam Deck is the amazing controls.
 You get full-size thumbsticks with ergonomic triggers and grips.

 Steam Input allows you to easily rebind controls and add gamepad support to games that don’t otherwise support them.
-Minetest doesn’t support gamepads by default, but it was super easy to set up Steam Input to fake key presses and mouse movement to control Minetest.
+Luanti doesn’t support gamepads by default, but it was super easy to set up Steam Input to fake key presses and mouse movement to control Luanti.
 The experience is largely indistinguishable from the game itself supporting gamepads.

 Steam Input allows you to rebind the controls on any game, even those that don't support gamepads.